drschatz/cs-128-live-web/syllabus/syllabus.md

 Lab is intended to give you an opportunity to work with your peers on a challenging coding assignment.
 Labs are collaborative but everyone needs to submit their own assignment to get credit.
 You will have until the following Tuesday at 8pm to submit the work.

 Points will be awarded for attendance and the lab activity.
-To receive attendance points you must be present at the lab for at least 1 hour 10 minutes of the allotted 1 hour 20 minutes of class or until the TA has given you premission to leave.
+To receive attendance points you must be present at the lab for at least 1 hour 10 minutes of the allotted 1 hour 20 minutes of class or until the TA has given you permission to leave.

 ### Homework